 Grilling and summer get-togethers go together like, well, grilling and summer get-togethers.
-As you plan your next event’s menu, consider spicing things up with this turkey burger recipe that takes these burgers to the next level.
+As you plan your next event’s menu, consider spicing things up with this stuffed turkey burger with cheese recipe that'll take your burgers to the next level.

 - ¼ cup plain yogurt